AVSystem/developer-zone/docs/LwM2M_Client/OpenThread/Adding_device.md

 Check your active Border Router **OTBR_IP_address** on which your Border Router works.
 This will be necessary for further steps.

-### Connection through Wi-Fi
+### Connecting to the WebUI

-You have to be attached to the same Wifi network as your OpenThread Border Router.
-To join your device to Border Router, open any web browser and connect to the WebUI by typing **OTBR_IP_address:80**.
+You have to be attached to the same network as your OpenThread Border Router.
+To configure the Border Router open any web browser and connect to the WebUI by typing **OTBR_IP_address:80**.

 When you are connected you should see the OpenThread main page: